OSGeo/gdal/doc/source/programs/gdal_raster_contour.rst

     This will create a shapefile named ``contour.shp`` with contour lines at 100 meter intervals.

 .. example::
-    :title: Create contour polygons from a raster elevation model with custom attributes and fixed leves
+    :title: Create contour polygons from a raster elevation model with custom attributes and fixed levels

-     The following example creates contour polygons from a raster elevation model with custom attributes and fixed leves:
+     The following example creates contour polygons from a raster elevation model with custom attributes and fixed levels:

      .. code-block:: bash